 For your brand to keep up, you need to focus on experience.
 Products are still important, but we need to pivot how we promote them.
 Products can no longer stand alone, they must be built around an experience that makes people feel excited and motivates them to share how they feel in an Instagram story.
 That’s what will convince them to buy.

 Help your product adapt to this change by pairing it with an amazing experience, then promote that experience.
-Product sales will follow naturally.
+Product sales and satisfied customers will follow naturally.